keboola/developers-docs/extend/component/implementation/r.md

 You can obtain inline help and the list of library functions by running the `?DockerApplication` command.

 ### Dynamic Input/Output Mapping
-In the [tutorial](/extend/component/tutorial/), we have shown components which have names of their input/output tables hard-coded.
+In our [tutorial](/extend/component/tutorial/), we show components which have names of their input/output tables hard-coded.
-This example shows how to read the input and output mapping specified by the end-user, which is accessible in the [configuration file](/extend/common-interface/config-file/).
+The following example shows how to read the input and output mapping specified by the end user, which is accessible in the [configuration file](/extend/common-interface/config-file/).
 It demonstrates how to read and write tables and table manifests.
 File manifests are handled the same way.
-For a full authoritative list of items returned in table list and manifest contents, see [the specification](/extend/common-interface/config-file/)
+For a full authoritative list of items returned in table list and manifest contents, see [the specification](/extend/common-interface/config-file/).

 Note that the `destination` label in the script refers to the destination from the [mappers perspective](/extend/component/tutorial/input-mapping/).
-The input mapper takes `source` tables from user's storage, and produces `destination` tables that become the input of the component.
+The input mapper takes `source` tables from the user's storage and produces `destination` tables that become the input of the component.
 The output tables of the component are consumed by the output mapper whose `destination` are the resulting tables in Storage.

 {% highlight r %}